 Click on the links below to jump to a particular section:

-Our SEND information was last reviewed August 2017.
+Our SEND information was last reviewed in October 2017.

 At Hexham Middle School, we aim to uphold the right of all pupils to have access to a broad and balanced curriculum.
 Here, every child is equal and unique and we aim to provide a safe and supportive environment where pupils can flourish.

 There are a number of reasons why pupils may be identified as having special educational needs or a disability (SEND) and we support pupils of all ages across the ability range; some of the reasons are outlined below: